-- 30. Select the Tools menu and the Generate Libraries and BSPs submenu.
-This will cause the drivers and startup code to be compiled into a library that will be used to link with the program. - 31.
-Select the Tools menu and the Build All User Applications submenu.
+- 25. Select the Software menu and the Generate Libraries and BSPs submenu (hint: again, there's a toolbar button for this task, too).
+This will cause the drivers and startup code to be compiled into a library that will be used to link with the program. - 26.
+Select the Software menu and the Build All User Applications submenu.
 This will cause the program source, lab1.c, to be compiled and linked.
-An executable elf file is created in the mb0_default directory.
-This is the file that can be downloaded to the embedded platform. - You may also see a xmdstub.elf file in the microblaze_0/code directory.
-This is the ROM monitor executable. - 32.
-Select the Tools menu and the Update Bitstream submenu.
-This will cause the xmdstub.elf file that was generated for the software to be inserted into the hardware bitstream (in BRAM) such that both software and hardware may be downloaded to the FPGA.
+An executable.elf file is created in the mb0_default directory.
+This is the file that can be downloaded to the embedded platform.

+You may also see a xmdstub.elf file in the microblaze_O/code directory.
+This is the ROM monitor executable.

+27. Select the Device Configuration menu and the Update Bitstream submenu.
+This will cause the executable files executable.elf and xmdstub.elf that were generated for the software to be inserted into the hardware bitstream such that the BRAM memory is initialized with the software when the hardware is downloaded to the FPGA.